Challenge and Opportunity in a Caring Environment. But what exactly do we mean by that?

 Students are encouraged to learn independently not just spoon fed.

 Challenged to be creative in Key Stage 3, encouraging involvement in music and drama and the development of presentational skills and confidence.

 Physical challenges: We all take part in a real Sponsored Walk.
 House competitions are open to all – e.g. Rugby and Sports Day – importantly, it’s not just the elite sportsperson who gets the chance to represent his or her House – we encourage wide participation.

 We expect all our students to take advantage of the variety of challenges provided by the school.

 Travel: GGS has been to Africa, China, India, South and North America and New Zealand on sporting trips, for World Challenge expeditions, or on school exchanges.

-Student Support Staff: Full time pastoral help is available all day, everyday from dedicated specialist staff, and not left to subject teachers.
+Student Support Staff: full time pastoral help is available all day, every day from dedicated specialist staff, and not left to subject teachers.

 Specialist Counselling to support students with a range of issues; initiatives focusing on adolescent mental health.

 Smoother transition to Year 7 – students have fewer teachers because we have developed the use of Key Stage 3 ‘specialists’ who teach boys several subjects in Year 7.
-This makes for better relationships and better understanding of individual students.
+This makes for better relationships and a better understanding of individual students.

 Layers of support.
 The first port of call is the form tutor.
 Students are also in a ‘House’ where older students provide leadership.